 Knowledge descriptor (the holder) Skills descriptor (the holder can) Has practical, theoretical or technical Identify, adapt and use appropriate cognitive knowledge and understanding of a subject or and practical skills to inform actions and field of work to address problems that are address problems that are complex and nonwell defined but complex and non-routine. routine while normally fairly well-defined.
-One analysis interment and evaluate relevant Davisor the effectiveness and Can analyse, interpret and evaluate relevant information and ideas.
-Review the effectiveness and inionnation and ideas. appropriateness of methods, actions and results.
-Is aware of the nature of approximate scope results. of the area of study or work. of the died of study of work.
-Has an informed awareness of different perspectives or approaches within the area of study or work.
+Can analysis interpret and avaluate relevant Review the effectiveness and Can analyse, interpret and evaluate relevant information and ideas. appropriateness of methods, actions and inionnation and ideas. results.
+Is aware of the nature of approximate scope Todato. of the area of study or work. or the drea or clody or morni Has an informed awareness of different perspectives or approaches within the area of study or work.